Euro dips on reports ECB chief to leave, kiwi slumps as RBNZ takes easy stance

 PHOTO

-LONDON - The euro dipped slightly on Wednesday after a report that European Central Bank President Christine Lagarde planned to leave her role early, while the dollar was higher before the minutes from the Federal Reserve's January meeting.
+The euro dipped on Wednesday after a report that European Central Bank President Christine Lagarde planned to leave her role early, while the dollar was higher before the minutes from the Federal Reserve's January meeting.

-The kiwi dollar slumped after the Reserve Bank of New Zealand held pat on rates and said policy would need to remain accommodative, while the yen was a touch softer after the U.S. said Japan was financing three infrastructure projects.
+The kiwi dollar slumped after the Reserve Bank of New Zealand held interest rates and said policy would need to remain accommodative, while the yen was a touch softer after the U.S. said Japan was financing three infrastructure projects.

-The Financial Times reported that Lagarde planned to leave her job before the end of her term in October 2027, although the central bank said that no decision had been taken regarding the end of her term.
+The Financial Times reported that Lagarde planned to leave her job before the end of her term in October 2027, although the central bank said no decision had been taken.

-"I don't think it's going to make a lot of difference for the euro for the time being because there are still many things that need to be discussed," said Chris Turner, global head of markets at ING.

-Possible candidates to lead the ECB include former Dutch central bank chief Klaas Knot, Bank for International Settlements General Manager Pablo Hernandez de Cos and Bundesbank chief Joachim Nagel.

-The euro fell slightly, last down less than 0.2% at $1.1831, as the impact on near-term policymaking from any change was likely to be limited.
+"In the short term, we could see some volatility or tactical moves in the yield curve and FX markets if Lagarde steps down," said Roberto Cobo, head of G10 FX strategy at BBVA.

+"However, the macroeconomic outlook and the broader political context remain the primary drivers of monetary policy expectations, arguably far more so than the identity of the President."

-Lagarde assumed office in 2019 and has been at the helm through the aggressive tightening cycle in 2022 and 2023 to bring inflation under control.
+Lagarde took office in 2019 and oversaw aggressive policy tightening in 2022 and 2023 to bring inflation under control.
 But with inflation now back close to the ECB's target and interest rates expected to remain on hold through 2026, Lagarde could be leaving the ECB at a relatively tranquil time.

 FED MINUTES, GEOPOLITICS IN FOCUS